 The power of defaulting

 The “strategic” part of strategic defaulting comes when borrowers recognize the consequences of defaulting and use them to their advantage.
 Wage garnishments can be fought.
 Court cases are expensive, time-consuming hassles that a creditor may not see as worth pursuing.
 Harassing debt collectors can be kept at bay with a few well-placed letters (DebtCleanse Premium Members get access to a letter generator that makes it as easy as possible to get that peace and quiet).
-Even the nastiest mark on a credit report falls off after seven years.
+Even the nastiest mark on a credit report - chapter 7 bankruptcy - falls off after ten years.
 And the simple act of refusing to pay can lead creditors to accept a smaller settlement.

 Strategic defaults actually hit some of the key steps in DebtCleanse’s recommended plan for dealing with unaffordable debt.
 What the robust discussion in the student loan defaulters subreddit misses, though, is that strategically defaulting doesn’t just create the possibility that your creditors will negotiate—it can create the opportunity to make them negotiate.